rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 ## Item Strings

-Each item, whether that be a node, craftitem, tool or entity, has an item string.\\
+Each item, whether that be a node, craftitem, tool, or entity, has an item string.\\
 This is sometimes referred to as registered name or just name.
 A string in programming terms is a piece of text.

 	modname:itemname

 The modname is the name of the folder your mod is in.
-You may call the itemname any thing you like, however it should be relevant to what the item is, and it can't already be registered.
+You may call the itemname anything you like; however, it should be relevant to what the item is and it can't already be registered.

 ### Overriding